joichirou/githubResearcher/README.md

 # githubResearcher
+* this program use language is Python3
-* python -m pip install --user requests
+* pip3 install requests